Tass0sm/graphdoc/README.md

 This program is a documentation manager.
 The name is a portmanteau of Book/Bib/Biblio and Org and also a pun on the Borg from Star Trek.

+## Usage ##

+Get documentation for some function:

+    borg define some-function

+List all documented entities:

+    borg list all

+Print the contents of the configuration file:

+    borg config list

-## The Problem ##
+## Reasoning ##

-Here's how to look up documentation normally:
+Looking up documentation is not fun.

 1. Find the name of interest
 2. Open a web browser
 3. Search the internet for the name of interest.
 Or
-3. Locate the online documentation (Doxygen, Sphinx, etc.)
+3. Locate the online documentation (Doxygen, Sphinx, Some Static Website...)
 4. Search for the name of interest.

 Using a self documenting system is much nicer.
 Here's Emacs with Emacs lisp: